dmsc/fastbasic/manual.md

 - NOT    : Logical NOT, true only if operand is false.
 - <=  >=  <>  <  >  =
-  Integer comparison, compare the two integers and return true or false.
+  Integer or floating point comparison, compare the two numbers and return true or false.
+Note that "<>" is
-  Note that "<>" is "not equal".
+  "not equal".
+  You can only compare two values of the same type, so an expression like
+  "x = 1.2" is invalid, but "1.2 = x"
+  is valid as the second operand is converted to floating point before comparison.

 Arrays